aquasecurity/starboard/docs/integrations.md

 ### Trivy ClientServer

-You can connect Starboard to an external [Trivy server][trivy-clientserver] by changing the default `trivy.mode` from [`Standalone`][trivy-standalone] to [`ClientServer`][trivy-clientserver] and specifying `trivy.serverURL`.
+You can connect Starboard to an external Trivy server by changing the default `trivy.mode` from [`Standalone`][trivy-standalone] to [`ClientServer`][trivy-clientserver] and specifying `trivy.serverURL`.

 ```